-With these snapping settings, whenever you are digitizing and get close enough to one of the points in the centroids layer or any vertex of your digitized polygons, a pink square will appear on the point that will be snapped to.
+With these snapping settings, whenever you are digitizing and get close enough to one of the points in the centroids layer or any vertex of your digitized polygons, a pink cross will appear on the point that will be snapped to.

-11. Finally, turn off the visibility of all the layers except forest_stands and rautjarvi_georef.
+Finally, turn off the visibility of all the layers except forest\stands and rautjarvi\georef.
 Make sure that the map image has not transparency any more.

-A few important things to note before you start digitizing:
+A couple of important things to note before you start digitizing: